Multiple inference requests with kluster.ai¶

 The following snippets prepare the JSONL file, where each line represents a different request.
 Note that each separate batch request can have its own model.
 Also, we are using a temperature of 0.5

-but feel free to change it and play around with the different outcomes (but we are only asking to respond with a single word, the genre).
+but feel free to change it and play around with the different outcomes.

 # Models